crguezl/sinatra-up-and-running-blog/README.md

   Then:

+     1.- Run `rake production`

-     1.- Modify one of the articles in `articles/``
+     2- Modify one of the articles in `articles/`

-     2.- `git ci -m 'modified article' -a`
+     3- `git ci -m 'modified article' -a`

-     3.- `git push origin master`
+     4- `git push origin master`

-     4.- Visit `localhost:4567/` and then the modified article in the web browser
+     5- Visit `localhost:4567/` and then the modified article in the web browser

 * TODO: Click "reload" to produce the "reload" (git pull origin master and subsequent update)